 The new priority is hope for tomorrow for all adoptable shelter pets to find good homes.

-DASF programs have directly saved thousands of shelter pets over the past 10 years, including the Adoption Subsidy Program and the Emergency Medical Fund.
+DASF programs have directly saved thousands of shelter pets over the past 10 years, including the Adoption Subsidy Grant Program and the Emergency Medical Grant Program.
 In addition, DASF has provided funding for medical supplies and facility equipment.
 In 2015 alone, adoption subsidies — reducing the fees to individual adopters — totaled $25,000, saving 830 shelter pets.
 Continuation of these programs has been dependent upon DASF annual fundraising.

 The Shelter Endowment Fund

 The Shelter Endowment Fund was initiated in October 2015 by Shirley and Jerry Watson in memory of their beloved dog Kandi.
 The Watsons provided a substantial lead donation and have pledged matching funds as others make donations.

 The fund provides hope for tomorrow in perpetuity.
 Annual distributions augment normal DASF fundraising to perpetuate critical adoption, medical, and other DASF programs for shelter pets.